datadavev/cookiecutter-python/docs/guide.md

 The project template is centered around the following tools:

-- [Poetry] for packaging and dependency management
+- [uv] for packaging and dependency management
 - [Nox] for automation of checks and other development tasks
 - [GitHub Actions] for continuous integration and delivery
 - [Ruff] for static code analysis and linting